-The Criminal Justice program prepares graduates with knowledge and skills for numerous career opportunities.
-Career preparation opportunities include local, state and federal career tracks in law enforcement, investigations, juveniles, corrections (probation and parole), and pre-law.
+The Associate in Science degree with an emphasis in Criminal Justice (and related areas: General, Forensic Investigations, Computer Forensics or Juvenile Justice/Corrections) is a program that prepares graduates with knowledge and skills for numerous career opportunities.
+Career preparation op-portunities include local, state and federal career tracks in law enforcement, investigations, juveniles, corrections (probation and parole), and pre-law.
 Flexibility in the Associate of Science degree also allows customizing study options for other classes including business and computers.
 Specializing in hands-on and scenario based training, the Criminal Justice program strives to insure that graduates leave the program with knowledge and with the ability to analyze, problem solve, work with a team and, as possible, to demonstrate skill proficiency in the program curriculum.